ARCHER2-HPC/archer2-docs/user-guide/connecting.rst

 Interactive access
 ------------------

-To log into Cirrus you should use the "login.cirrus.ac.uk" address:
+To log into ARCHER2 you should use the "login.archer2.ac.uk" address:

 ::

-    ssh [userID]@login.cirrus.ac.uk
+    ssh [userID]@login.archer2.ac.uk

+(where you replace ``[userID]`` with your ARCHER2 user name).

 Initial passwords
 ~~~~~~~~~~~~~~~~~

+..
+TODO Update link to SAFE documentation

 The SAFE web interface is used to provide your initial password for
-logging onto Cirrus (see the `Tier-2 SAFE Documentation <https://tier2-safe.readthedocs.io>`__
+logging onto ARCHER2 (see the ARCHER2 SAFE Documentation
 for more details on requesting accounts and picking up passwords).

+When you log into ARCHER2 for the first time you will be asked to
+change your password.
+Once you have logged in, the password change
+sequence is:

+..
+TODO Add link to ARCHER2 password policy

+1. Enter your **current** password (this is your one-shot password
+   from the SAFE.
+2. Enter a new password that conforms with the ARCHER2 password
+   policy.
+3. Re-enter the same new password.
+4. You will be logged out and can now log back in with your new
+   password.

-**Note:** you may now change your password on the Cirrus machine itself
+**Note:** you may now change your password on the ARCHER2 machine itself
 using the *passwd* command.
 This change will not be reflected in the
 SAFE.
 If you forget your password, you should use the SAFE to request a
 new one-shot password.